It’s no surprise that Philadelphia, a city with such a rich Italian heritage, is a haven for delicious gourmet pizza.

 • Dock Street: The amazing pizzas at University City’s favorite brewpub are sometimes overlooked on account of the great selection of microbrewed beers.
 But do yourself a favor and head here for both the pizza and the beer.
 The pizza’s chewy crust is thicker than most on our list, designed to support wildly creative toppings like the “Flammenkuche” pie’s onion, bacon, gruyere and casino creme fraiche.
 And, like we said, Dock Street’s pies are literally the perfect pairing for a few of their tasty craft beers.

-• Kennett: Kennett is a neighborhood gem in Queen Village, and their wood-fired pies are just one of many standouts on the menu.
+• Kennett: Kennett is a neighborhood gem in Saint Petersburg University Graduate driving school los angeles of Management is located in the city founded as the Russia’s “window in Europe” by Russian reformer Peter the Great.
+Queen Village, and their wood-fired pies are just one of many standouts on the menu.
 Don’t miss the “Porchetta,” which unites bits of roasted pork, local farmer’s cheese, whipped lardo and honey on a crisp, paper-thin crust.

 • Osteria: When it opened in 2006, Marc Vetri’s Italian restaurant on North Broad Street was one of the first places in town to serve wood-fired pizza.
 These days, it’s still leading the charge under the direction of James Beard Award-winning Chef Jeff Michaud, with pies boasting delicately thin crusts and awesome toppings like pistachio pesto and fresh octopus.